reworks/MobileDevApp/readme.md

 ### Overview

-You should start all new Corona Native projects by copying this project.
+You must start all new Corona Native projects by copying this project.

 This project allows you to: